congle-ibl/manage-bookstore/README.md

 ```

 4. Delete a book:
 A book can be deleted by an id.
-If it doesn't exist, the application will throw the message: "Cannot find this book!"
+If it doesn't exist, the application will throw the message: "Cannot find this book!".
 ```
 MENU:
 --------------------